-For those seeking culture over adventure (or an equal mix of the two), pay a visit to Menorca Museum for a better understanding of the island’s past and Spanish history in general.
+If you want a break from a few of Menorca beaches, pay a visit to Menorca Museum for a better understanding of the island’s past and Spanish history in general.
 The museum is brimming with archaeological, cultural, and artistic artifacts, making for an interesting trip back in history.

 There are open courtyards in the middle of the building and much of it is crafted from local stone, with towering columns and open archways.

 Admission is free on Sundays, Tuesdays, and Thursdays from 3.00 pm to 6.00 pm, so you may as well stop by on a free afternoon!

 15.Probe the Past at Museo Militar de Menorca